openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 This binding is to support Siemens Hvac controller ecosystem, and the Web Gateway interface OZW672.
 A typical system is composed of:

 <=== Ethernet ===>   | OZW672 | <====== ¨BSB/LPB BUS ======> | Hvac Controler (RVS41.813/327) | ====== | Internal device in your system : sensors, boiler, external pac unit, ... |

-There's a lot of different Hvac controler depending on model in lot of different PAC constructor.
+There's a lot of different HVAC controllers depending on model in lot of different PAC constructors.
-Mine is a Atlantic Hybrid duo whith a Siemens RVS41.813/327 inside.
+Siemens RVS41.813/327 inside a Atlantic Hybrid Duo was used for the developpement, and is fully supported and tested.

-Siemens have a complete set of controler reference under the name "Siemens Albatros".
+Siemens have a complete set of controller references under the name "Siemens Albatros".
-Here some picture of such device.
+Here is a picture of such device.
-You can also find this device in other type of heating system : boiler or solar based.
+You can also find this device in other types of heating systems: boiler or solar based.

 ![](doc/Albatros.jpg)

-You will find some information about the OZW672.01 gateway on siemens web site :
+You will find some information about the OZW672.01 gateway on the Siemens web site :
 [OZW 672 Page]

 ([https://hit.sbt.siemens.com/RWD/app.aspx?rc=FR&lang=fr&module=Catalog&action=ShowProduct&key=BPZ:OZW672.01)

-With this binding, you will be able :
+With this binding, you will be able to:

-- To consult the different parameters of your system like temperature, current heating mode, water temperature, and many more.
+- Consult the different parameters of your system, like temperature, current heating mode, water temperature, and many more.
-- Modify the functionning mode of your device : temperature set point, heating mode, and others.
+- Modify the functioning mode of your device: temperature set point, heating mode, and others.

 ## Supported Things